 Amenities: Though not luxurious, Disney cabins are comfortably furnished and have some useful amenities, including a flat-screen TV, small refrigerator, safe, iPod docking station, and hair dryer.
 All inside staterooms have a real-time underwater view of the outside of the ship on an LCD flat-screen monitor disguised as a “virtual porthole,” which can be turned off at night.
 Shampoo, conditioner, and lotion are provided for all; suites receive upgraded toiletries and bathrobes for use during the cruise.
 All suites have concierge service and daily deliveries of canapés, fruit, or cookies.

-Worth Noting: Thirty-seven staterooms in a variety of categories are equipped for accessibility.
+Accessibility: Thirty-seven staterooms in a variety of categories are equipped for accessibility.

 What´s the best and convenient way to go from the cruise terminal to San Marcos?

 I am planning an Alaska trip on the Regent Navigator.
 Read more

 Have you guys noticed the sudden drop in prices on cruises to The Bahamas and the Carribean from Florida (and from Baltimore and NY) for the next few weeks?
 Read more